geovedi/book-notes/2023/8-rules-of-love.notes.md

 ### RULE 3: Define Love Before You Think It, Feel It, or Say It
 - Introduction:
-  - The text discusses the interplay between sentiment and structure in both corporate settings and relationships.
+  - The interplay between sentiment and structure in both corporate settings and relationships.
   - Leaders are encouraged to incorporate sentiment in corporate settings, while adding structure to relationships with strong sentiment.
 - Relationship Rhythms and Boundaries:
   - Establishing rhythms and routines helps maintain a steady and gradual pace in relationships.